Understanding How University Guidelines Address Privacy and Security Issues of Generative AI in Academic Settings: Findings

-\textit{``encrypt[ing] sensitive data both at rest and in transit to protect it from unauthorized access,''}, using \textit{``anonymized datasets''}, and \textit{``implement[ing] strict access controls, such as Multi-factor Authentication (MFA)''} (UCLA).
+In tandem, they rely on the responsibility of individuals to adopt multiple technical safeguards for GenAI, including \textit{``encrypt[ing] sensitive data both at rest and in transit to protect it from unauthorized access,''} using \textit{``anonymized datasets''}, and \textit{``implement[ing] strict access controls, such as Multi-factor Authentication (MFA)''} (UCLA).

 Yet, it is unclear how these technical safeguards are contextualized to GenAI service implementation.